New HP Specter x360. Appearance, materials, control elements, assembly

 • Charger

 The silver laptop comes with a black charger and a power supply of the same color.
-To be honest, it is not clear to me what the problem is to build the power supply into the charger, as it is done in the same MacBook Pro.
-Also in the box you will find a simple neoprene pocket-case, it looks frankly cheap and, as you might have noticed, gets dirty quickly.
+To be honest, I don’t understand what the problem is with integrating the power supply into the charger, as is done in the same MacBook Pro.
+Also in the box you will find a simple neoprene pocket case; it looks downright cheap and, as you may have noticed, gets dirty quickly.

 I liked the laptop at first sight, even when I just took it out of the box.
-Still, the aluminum case provides a significant design advantage, which is why manufacturers often use this move.
+Still, the aluminum body provides a significant advantage in design, which is why manufacturers so often use this move.

-As I said, most of the case is made of aluminum, it is not the same as in the MacBook, less smooth and slightly rough to the touch.
-If you look at the Specter from the back, then its construction resembles a "sandwich", the two halves seem to be not connected by anything, at first glance, but this is not so.
-Hinges are used as mounts, they also guarantee the device a 360-degree screen rotation.
+As I already said, most The body is made of aluminum, it is not the same as in the MacBook, less smooth and slightly rough to the touch.
+If you look at the Specter from behind, its design resembles a “sandwich”; the two halves seem to be unconnected at first glance, but this is not the case.
+Hinges are used as fastening; they also guarantee the device a 360-degree rotation of the screen.

-The manufacturer did not skimp on various ports, I will list them in a list (from left to right):
+The manufacturer did not skimp on various ports; I will list them (from left to right):

 Right end: